Listed Building

 Description

-Plain auditorium block behind vestibule steps down slightly in height from left to right with bays marked out by brick pilasters.
-1930s addition to East with cantilevered projection booth at upper level; irregular fenestration.
+The auditorium block behind the vestibule runs lengthways and steps down slightly in height from left to right with bays marked out by brick pilasters.
+There is a narrow rendered addition to the east dating to the 1930s with cantilevered projection booth at upper level and irregular fenestration.

 Statement of Special Interest